 “No. No fur on me”, laughed Donny, “keep guessing mommy.”
 He swayed to the left and again to the right and then stopped, eagerly awaiting mom’s answer.

-“Well, are you a round blue thing that enjoys to be kicked around?”, his mother asked.
+“Well, are you a round blue thing that enjoys being kicked around?”, his mother asked.

 Mom was sure that the little boy was talking about the nice blue ball that his grandparents had recently sent for him.
 But, right after thinking that, a more recent image arose in her mind: “No ball kicking inside the house,” dad had said in an authoritative voice.
 Dad was bent over picking up the shattered pieces of the broke lamp.
 “Balls are for playing outside; not for inside the house — things get broken and hurt”, dad had punctuated.
 Dad’s reprimand had made Donny cry but he never kicked his ball inside the house again.